damasceno-dev/nlw20Agents/DEPLOYMENT.md

 For comprehensive cost analysis including AWS Amplify, service-by-service breakdowns, and optimization strategies, see **[COSTS.md](COSTS.md)**.

 **Quick Summary:** Expect $109-156/month for development, $160-340/month for production.
-Use the "Destroy with OIDC" workflow to save costs when not in use.
+Use the "Hibernate Project" workflow to eliminate costs when not in use (~$100-500/month savings).

 ## 🏗️ Deployment Workflows